• Skip to primary navigation

 Serve

 Serve the scones at room temperature or slightly warm (my preference)!
-Serve them with a dollop of cinnamon butter, nut butter for an extra special touch!
+Serve them with a dollop of cinnamon butter, apple butter or lemon curd.

 Store in an airtight container at room temperature for up to 3 days or in the freezer for up to 2 months.